 For more information on these features or terminology see our Buying Advice article.

 Electromagnetic Field (EMF) Levels

 Electromagnetic fields (EMF), or dirty electricity, is something we think needs to be discussed when talking about wireless baby monitors.
 Given that all wireless devices give off some level of EMF, we feel it would be negligent not to discuss the potential for possible health risks associated with the kind of radiation emitted by wireless products.
-While the jury is still out, and studies being done are not conclusive yet, there is enough evidence that EMF might potentially cause health problems that we feel it is better to be cautious when it comes to children's exposure than to ignore the possibilities.
+While the jury is still out, and studies are not conclusive yet, there is enough evidence that EMF potentially causes health problems that we feel it is better to be cautious when it comes to children's exposure than to ignore the possibilities.

-Baby's exposure could potentially be even lower if parents place the camera on a wall at least 15 feet from baby (a distance still good for night vision to work properly with most monitors).
-Given the sensitivity of baby's developing systems we recommend placing the monitor as far away from the baby as possible while still being able to utilize the night vision as intended and see baby's face to determine if they are awake or sleeping at a glance.
+Baby's exposure could potentially be even lower if parents place the camera on a wall at least 15 feet from baby (a distance still good for night vision to work correctly with most monitors).
+Given the sensitivity of baby's developing systems, we recommend placing the monitor as far away from the baby as possible while still being able to utilize the night vision as intended and see baby's face to determine if they are awake or sleeping at a glance.
 For most of the products, this distance is between 10-15 feet from the baby.

 Video products for monitoring baby is a growing industry, and it feels like every company is jumping on the bandwagon and throwing something into the already overflowing market of monitors.
-This plethora of products can make sorting through products difficult and attempts to narrow the field daunting.
+This plethora of products can make sorting through options difficult and attempts to narrow the field daunting.
 Luckily, we have already done the legwork by doing an initial review of the top products and choosing 9 of the most popular and well-rated options to test and compare.
-After months of hands-on testing, we feel confident that no matter what you might be looking for in a video product for monitoring baby, that you can find it in one of our award winners or the top-ranked products in this review.
+After months of hands-on testing, we feel confident that no matter what you might be looking for in a video monitor, that you can find it in one of our award winners or the top-ranked products in this review.

 — Juliet Spurrier, MD & Wendy Schmitz